The Apps section of the admin console enables you to

 Disabling all published applications disables all third-party published integrations, except those that you explicitly select in Individual Application Controls to add by default.
 For example, if in Individual Application Controls you mark Slack as added by default, and then select Disable published third party apps by default, Slack remains added by default.
 To disable Slack, in the Individual Application Controls section you must manually disable Slack.

-You do not need to whitelist published applications.
-If you try to whitelist a published application, Box displays an error message.
+You do not need to allowlist published applications.
+If you try to allowlist a published application, Box displays an error message.
 To add a published application, go to the Box App Gallery, click the title of the app you want to add, and then follow the instructions.

 To disable any application that does not use an SSL connection: